Skip to main content

 Displays a speech bubble above the sender in the game world (2D and 3D).

-The optional category is used for color lookup via the game [say] configuration.
+The one-parameter form is valid.
+The optional second parameter is a category used for color lookup via the active game widget [say] configuration.

 Parameters: